polijug/svgz-svg-pdf2xopp/README.md

 ## pdf2xopp:
 This script converts **one** .pdf file to .xopp.
 Here is mainly as library for other scripts.
 ### Dependence
-- pdf2image module (can by obtained from pip - `pip install pdf2image`)
+- pdf2image module (can be obtained from pip - `pip install pdf2image`)

 ### Usage
 `pythom3 pdf2xopp.py output-file.xopp input-file.pdf`